pretix/pretix-docs/docs/guides/meta/language.md

 ## How to

-Using proper language is not a linear process.
+Using the kind of language proposed here is not a linear process.
 Rather, it requires attention to many factors at the same time.
 Thus, unlike most other guides, this article will not give you step-by-step instructions.
-Instead, it will introduce and explain the factors that are relevant for proper language within the context of the pretix documentation:
+Instead, it will introduce and explain the factors that are relevant for the kind of language that is appropriate for the pretix documentation:

  - [writing style](#writing-style)
  - [terminology](#terminology)